 Culture Tips: Schloss Erdödy, Schlaining and Güssing Castles.
 Csaterberg Stone Museum with its collection of fossilized wood, the village of Bildein with its “Wine Archive”, WeinKulturHaus and the Burgenland Geschichte(n)haus history museum.

 Shopping Tips: Regional specialities at the Blumentalladen in Grosspetersdorf; Elpons lamb products in Bildein featuring Bovec sheep.

 Hotel Tip: Wohnothek am Ratschen, Deutsch-Schützen. www.wohnothek.at

-Aperitif and wine tasting with JRE-chef Jürgen Csencsits at a renowed wine grower at Eisenberg.
-Followed by a 6 course menu with accompanying wines at chef's table where you can peek over the chef's shoulder.
+Aperitif and wine tasting with JRE-chef Jürgen Csencsits at a renowed wine grower on the Eisenberg.
+Followed by a 6-course menu with accompanying wines at chef's table where you can peek over the chef's shoulder.

 4 course menu with an aperetif p. person€ 64,-